2019: Finding the Wisdom

 3. Determination manifests discipline

-A milestone I'm most proud of in this year is my financial status.
-I started paying attention to manage my money after I got accepted working in Jakarta.
-I realized the temptation to spend it for the sake of "lifestyle" is high, yet I believe the control is in us, not the geography.
+A milestone I'm most proud of this year is my financial status.
+I started paying attention to manage my money after I got accepted to work in Jakarta.
+I realized the temptation to spend it for the sake of "lifestyle" was high, yet I believed the control was in us, not the geography.
 After reviewing my expense pattern, I set some financial goals and surprisingly it motivated me to be disciplined in achieving them.
 Also, I never imagined that learning financial management could be this fun.
-I think the key is to be aware of our current priorities (identify risk profile first!) and stick to it.
-Sometimes it feels hard, like, I want to buy this, try that, travel to this, to that, and so on.
-But, long-term impact is something I keep in mind which turns out generating a positive behavior: self-discipline.
+I think the key was to be aware of our current priorities (identify risk profile first!) and stick to them.
+Sometimes it felt hard, like, I want to buy this, try that, travel to this, to that, and so on.
+But, the long-term impact was something I kept in mind which turns out to generate a positive behavior: self-discipline.

 4. A great cure called music

-Until now, I don't understand for all my favorite artists holding a concert in the same year and I could watch it ALL.
-It is totally a blessing that warms my heart every time I look back.
+Until now, I still couldn't believe that all my favorite artists holding a concert in the same year and I could watch it ALL.
+It was totally a blessing that warmed my heart every time I looked back.
 Started with my love Ed Sheeran in May, my old boyfriend Super Junior in June, and perfectly closed by my true prince Tulus in November.
 Two of them I went by myself and still enjoyed it a lot.
-Each has cured me with their own charm.
-Very grateful for all the love I receive.
+Each had cured me with their own charm.
+Very grateful for all the love I received.
 (Will share the experience soon)

-Most of all, I keep things slow and I love it.
+Most of all, I kept things slow and I loved it.

 |Autumn in Japan